Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 ### ▶ Interactive Verification (Design-Side Playground)

-The figure above shows an **idealized AITL response**
+The figure above shows an **idealized AITL response**,
-based on logged simulation results.
+derived from logged simulation and analysis results.

-For hands-on exploration of **why this three-layer separation is necessary**,
+For hands-on exploration of **why this layered separation is necessary**,
+and **where adaptation must stop and design reconsideration begins**,
-use the interactive playground below.
+please refer to the interactive playground below.

-👉 **AITL Control Playground（Interactive）**
+👉 **AITL Control Playground (Interactive)**
 🔗 [/playground/](/playground/)

-- Tune PID gains and observe instability
+- Tune PID gains and observe stability, oscillation, and recovery
 - Switch FSM modes (TRACK / HOLD / MANUAL)
+- Observe **when bounded real-time adaptation is insufficient**
-- See when and why design-time intelligence would be invoked
+- See **when and why design-time intelligence (LLM-equivalent) would be invoked**

 > This playground is intentionally separated from this PoC page
-> to preserve the clarity of the minimal AITL structure.
+> to preserve the clarity of the **minimal AITL structure and responsibility separation**.

 ---